aserowy/yeet/README.md

 tree uses the keymap to build a key tree structure.
 Thus, in keymap all key combinations are mapped indirectly to messages.

-conversion translates crossterm key events to the y1337-keymap representation.
+conversion translates crossterm key events to the yeet-keymap representation.

 ## faq

 ### opening files in linux does nothing

-y1337 utilizes `xdg-open` to start files.
+yeet utilizes `xdg-open` to start files.
 Thus, not opening anything probably lies in a misconfigured mime setup.
 Check `~/.local/share/applications/` for invalid entries.
 Some programs causing problems regularly.
 Im looking at you `wine`...